RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Methodology

 \subsection{Network Architecture}

 The Q-function $Q(s, a)$ is approximated using a fully-connected neural network.
-The input layer consists of 8 neurons corresponding to the state vector dimensions, followed by two hidden layers of 128 and 64 neurons with ReLU activations.
+For the base \rammstein\ agent, the input layer consists of 8 neurons corresponding to the state vector dimensions, followed by two hidden layers of 128 and 64 neurons with ReLU activations.
 The output layer comprises 2 neurons representing the Q-values for each action.
+For RAmmStein-Width, the input layer has 9 neurons (adding $\tilde{w}$) and the output layer has 6 neurons (one per action).
 To ensure training stability, a target network $Q^-$ is maintained as described in Section~II-F and synchronized with the online network ($\theta^- \leftarrow \theta$) every 100 training steps.